mike-north/ember-octane-workshop/notes/00-getting-started.md

 ## ⌨️ Task: Creating a new app

-> _Goals_
->
-> -   Create a new ember app, using the official Ember Octane blueprint
+The goal of this task is to create a new ember app (roughly equivalent to the starting point of this course), using the official Ember Octane blueprint.

 We can create a new app by running

 ```sh
 ember new <app-name>